thiyagarajan/spree_lazyload/README.md

 ## New Options

 - placeholder: default image while image is loading.
-It uses Rails assets path
+It uses Rails assets path.
+The installation include a empty image as a placeholder for all images.

 Example: